ribid1/dbdis/README.md

 The dbdis app is specially designed for the jeti transmitters with a coloured display.
 For example the min. values are green, max. values are blue and the alarm values are red, but you can easily change it, how you like them.

+* Translations in German and in English available
 * Multible Sensors from different devices selectable
 * Free selection of Device ( JLog2.6, S32 and compatible )
 * Very easy and fast configuration, most of it is self explaining